 The entropy of the universe always increases during spontaneous changes.

-In thermodynamics, a process is called irreversible if it cannot be reversed in order to obtain the initial state of a system, that is it cannot be reversed.
+In thermodynamics, a process is called irreversible if it cannot be reversed in order to obtain the initial state of a system.

 If the process is reversible then the total entropy of an isolated system always increases.
 The change in the entropy of the universe must be greater than 0 for an irreversible process.